 Overview

 Sandbox profiles define the execution environment an agent starts with.
-Use a sandbox profile to control:- the base image or sandbox provider settings
+Use a sandbox profile to control:- the agent runtime, such as Codex or OpenCode

 - installed tools and runtimes